Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1.1/build.typ

     == Assembly
     Kicker:
     - In the previous design, the hole was drilled at the side of the drivetrain.
-This cause the walls of the c-channel to be weak.
+This caused the walls of the c-channel to be weak.
       - During previous matches, the towers of the kicker started to bend and tip over.
     - We attached new towers on the c-channel for the kicker
       - The novice builders redrilled the c-channel in order to fit our gear.
 With our new gear ratio, we will have more torque when firing triballs.